We help organizations reach their goals

 - Through earned media and social media, Associated Medical Schools of New York elevated its recognition among reporters and key stakeholders, helping move its agenda forward.

-- We positioned Urban Justice Center’s Safety Net Project to be a trusted source for reporters.
+- We positioned Urban Justice Center’s Safety Net Project as a trusted source for reporters.
 The group received few press requests prior to our efforts, but was regularly quoted in high profile media, on the heels of our work.

 We develop comprehensive advocacy plans to address public policy issues that are important to our clients.
 These advocacy plans identify key decision makers, on-point messages, and effective messengers.
 They also outline ways to mobilize stakeholders and gain public support.
 We effectively use media and communications to further clients’ advocacy agendas.
 We secure media coverage in the outlets that reach target audiences; draft and place op-eds, guest columns, and letters to the editor; create print and online communications that reach target audiences directly; and recruit, train, and deploy surrogates who deliver clients’ advocacy messages with a punch.

-- We provided AARP NY with advocacy strategies and communications services that helped them play a leading role in securing the passage of the NYC law to protect caregivers from employment discrimination and the groundbreaking Right to Counsel bill.
+- We provided AARP NY with advocacy strategies and communications services that helped them play a leading role in securing the passage of the NYC laws to protect older individuals in the workforce, caregivers from employment discrimination, and the groundbreaking Right to Counsel bill.

-- We collaborated with Associated Medical Schools of New York’s lobbyist to execute a communications effort that resulted in state funding of a new scholarship program.
+- We collaborated with Associated Medical Schools of New York’s lobbyist to execute a communications plan that resulted in state funding for a new scholarship program; working with an editorial board, we successfully pressured the state to restore funding to the zeroed out Diversity in Medicine program, which, started and run by AMSNY, had expanded the state’s pool of diverse doctors for 25 years.

 Attendance & Participation